flueke/mesytec-mvlc/README.md

 * Stack error notification polling
 * Standard Listfile format plus writer and reader code
-* Core readout loop and multithreaded readout worker
+* Multithreaded readout worker
 * Thread-safe readout buffer queues.
 Allows to sniff and analyze data in a separate thread during a DAQ run.
-* Init/readout stack building
+* Abstractions for building MVLC command stacks
-* Stack memory management and uploading
+* Command stack memory management and uploading
 * Readout/Response Parser using information from the readout stacks to parse incoming data.
 * Single VME Crate readout config:
   - List of stack triggers: required to setup the MVLC
   - List of readout stacks: required for the MVLC setup and for parsing the data stream